Foley Hoag LLP - The Inside View

 The first stage: recruitment on and off campus

-Screening interviews are conducted by attorneys (usually members of the firm’s hiring committee or alumni of the particular school).
-Hiring partner Meredith Haviland says: “There is truly no one trait that we are looking for during the screening stage; rather, we take a holistic approach to evaluating candidates at this stage and throughout our process.”
+Screening interviews are conducted by attorneys (usually members of the firm’s hiring committee).
+Hiring partner Ryan Rourke Reed says: “There is truly no one trait that we are looking for during the screening stage; rather, we take a holistic approach to evaluating candidates at this stage and throughout our process.”
 Interviewers will also aim to assess candidates’ motivation and teamwork skills.
 They are also interested in candidates’ practice area interests and particular interest in the firm, as well as interests outside the law.

 Top tips for this stage:

 “Students should come ready to engage in a conversation with the interviewer, rather than expecting a strict Q&A session led by the interviewer.
-Candidates should not be afraid to engage in a meaningful and substantive legal discussion with the interviewer.” – hiring partner Meredith Haviland
+Candidates should not be afraid to engage in a meaningful and substantive legal discussion with the interviewer.” – hiring partner Ryan Rourke Reed

 Callbacks